amlt-by-coinfirm/AMLT-Report-oracle/docs/BaseAMLOracle.md

-Determine fee for this particual {AMLStatus} query.
+Determine fee for this particular {AMLStatus} query.
 The fee can be unique for each {AMLStatus} query.
 Default fee can be also used, in order to save gas while placing the status on-chain.